pyliaorachel/pyliaorachel.github.io/_posts/blog/Notes/CSC384/2016-10-29-game-tree-search.md

 	- Root: start state
 	- Edges: possible moves
 	- Leaves: terminals (utilities U(t) labeled)
-2. Back balues up the tree
+2. Back values up the tree
 	- `U(n) = min{ U(c): c is a child of n if n is Min node }`
 	- `U(n) = max{ U(c): c is a child of n if n is Max node }`